half-measures/greenlight/readme2.md

 ## sql errors wiht migrations
 So when you get a error, all SQL will have been executed up to that spot.
 Its possible the sql was partially applied at that spot.
 Its best to just drop, and rebuild the table from scratch

+### TODO
+-Uncouple the need for config.json, make it just say i guess no emails then, and then continue the program.
+Would mean just editing the returns so its not os.exit in secrets.go, and keep on going, and prob edit the returns in mailer.go/users.go (cmd/api version)